swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 Additionally, users can specify the following optional flags (which must appear with `--sbom-spec`):

 ```
---sbom-dir <sbom-dir>  The absolute or relative directory path to generate the SBOM(s) in.
+--sbom-output-dir <sbom-output-dir>  The absolute or relative directory path to generate the SBOM(s) in.
 --sbom-filter <filter> Filter the SBOM components and dependencies by products and/or packages.
         all               - Include all entities in the SBOM (default)
         package           - Only include package information and package dependencies